 |Version:||Date of Review:||History:|

-Guide Management and employees of Cielo S.A. (“Cielo”) as to the general guidelines to prevent violations against the economic order, both within the context contacts among competitors, whether directly, or by means of professional associations, and referring to Cielo’s business practices.
-Furthermore, this Policy sets forth a general guidance on the notification on acts of economic concentration to the Administrative Council for Economic Defense (“CADE”), such as, for instance, mergers, acquisitions, joint ventures and partnership agreements.
+Guide the members of the management and employees of Cielo S.A. as to the general guidelines to prevent violations against the economic order, both within the context contacts among competitors, whether directly, or through professional associations, and referring to Cielo’s business practices.
+Furthermore, this Policy sets forth a general guidance on the notification on acts of economic concentration with the Administrative Council for Economic Defense (“CADE”), such as, for instance, mergers, acquisitions, joint ventures and partnership agreements.

 1. Free Competition

 1.1.
-Cielo does not allow the practice of any conduct to result in deviations to the antitrust law and forbids any business practice to result in infringement to the economic order.
+Cielo does not allow the practice of any conduct to result in deviations to Law 12529/2011 (“Antitrust Law”) and forbids any business practice to result in infringement to the economic order.

 2. Interactions with Competitors

 2.1.
-Management and employees of Cielo who maintain direct interactions with competitors shall strictly comply with this Policy’s guidelines and, if necessary, shall notify the areas answering this issue.
+Members of the management and employees of Cielo who maintain direct interactions with competitors shall strictly comply with this Policy’s guidelines and, if necessary, shall notify the areas answering this issue.

 2.2.
-The sharing of any strategic information and sensitive antitrust information to competitors is forbidden, as well as the establishment of any type of agreement, arrangement, manipulation or negotiation with competitors concerning price leveling, standardization of contractual clauses, remuneration, market allocation scheme, discount policy, or also, on any business strategy to approach customers or suppliers.
+It is forbidden to share any strategic information and sensitive antitrust information to competitors is forbidden, as well as establish any type of agreement, arrangement, manipulation or negotiation with competitors concerning price leveling, standardization of contractual clauses, remuneration, market allocation scheme, discount policy, or also, on any business strategy to approach customers or suppliers.